-Interiors are quaint, charming, and remarkably homey, with a focus on the classic Biedermeier style.
+Interiors are quaint, charming, and remarkably homey, focusing on the classic Biedermeier style.
 Rooms feature thoughtfully placed wooden panels, striped walls, a piece or two of wall art, and patterned carpets or parquet flooring, depending on the room.

 All rooms are air-conditioned and have cable TV as well as a safe.
 Bathrooms are spacious with white tiles and shower/tub combos.
 Almost all of the rooms offer views of the cobbled passages below.

-If a nightcap is what you’re after, there’s a bar menu that includes several exquisite wines.
-In fact, wine is a pretty big deal here as other notable features include an atmospheric wine tavern and a Heuriger wine cellar.
+If a nightcap is what you’re after, a bar menu includes several exquisite wines.
+Wine is a big deal here, as other notable features include an atmospheric wine tavern and a Heuriger wine cellar.

 17. Hotel Mercure Vienna First

 Travelers looking for authentic local experiences will love Mercure Vienna First.
 This four-star boutique hotel is a stone’s throw away from St. Stephen’s Cathedral and the Hofburg Palace and just a 5-minute walk to the beating heart of Vienna.
 Guests can ride the Schwedenplatz Underground Station 300 meters away to reach more city areas.